vuejs/vue/CONTRIBUTING.md

 ## Issue Reporting Guidelines

 - The issue list of this repo is **exclusively** for bug reports and feature requests.
-For simple questions, please use either [Gitter](https://gitter.im/yyx990803/vue) or [vuejs/Discussion](https://github.com/vuejs/Discussion/issues).
+For simple questions, please use either [Gitter](https://gitter.im/vuejs/vue) or [the official forum](http://forum.vuejs.org/).
 - Try to search for your issue, it may have already been answered or even fixed in the development branch.
 - Check if the issue is reproducible with the latest stable version of Vue.
 If you are using a pre-release, please indicate the specific version you are using.
 - It is **required** that you clearly describe the steps necessary to reproduce the issue you are running into.
 Issues with no clear repro steps will not be triaged.
 If an issue labeled "need repro" receives no further input from the issue author for more than 5 days, it will be closed.